jhicksdev/oecd_rankings/README.md

 Running the command will produce a `results.json` file containing the scores for all OECD countries.

-**NOTE:** The `results.json` file may not include every OECD member state if they are missing from some datasets.
+**NOTE:** The `results.json` file may not include every OECD member state if they are not present in all datasets.

 ## License